cornell-ece6745/ece6745-docs/docs/ece6745-sec01-asic-front-end.md

 dc_shell> write -format ddc     -hierarchy -output post-synth.ddc
 ```

-We can also generate usful reports about area, energy, and timing.
-Prof.
+We can also generate usful reports about area and timing.
+Prof. Batten
-Batten will spend some time explaining these reports:
+will spend some time explaining these reports:

 ```
-dc_shell> report_qor
-dc_shell> report_resources -nosplit -hierarchy
 dc_shell> report_area -nosplit -hierarchy
-dc_shell> report_timing -nosplit -transition_time -nets -attributes
+dc_shell> report_timing -nosplit -nets
 ```

 Make some notes about what you find.
 Note the total cell area used in